It turns out marshmallows and investments may have something in common: They both offer a greater reward the longer you wait.

 After a while, you’ll realize the whole time you’ve been saving and investing your money, you haven’t missed spending it at all.

-To put even more of your money to work, you can consider rolling over a 401(k) or a traditional, Roth, or SEP IRA to Betterment—it takes as little as 60 seconds, making it among the fastest rollover process in the industry.
+To put even more of your money to work, you can consider rolling over a 401(k) or a traditional, Roth, or SEP IRA to Betterment—it can take as little as 60 seconds, making it among the fastest rollover process in the industry.

 By investing with Betterment, you get a low-cost, globally diversified portfolio of index funds.
 We automatically rebalance your portfolio to help ensure you’re always taking on the optimal level of risk for your goal’s time horizon.